AdobeDocs/campaign-web.en/help/v8/administration/create-manage-folder.md

   ![](assets/folder_new.png){zoomable="yes"}

-You can change the type of your folder by clicking on the icon of Folder type, and you can choose it in the list presented :
+You can change the type of your folder by clicking on the icon of Folder type, and you can choose it in the list presented:

   ![](assets/folder_type.png){zoomable="yes"}